 Woe to those who call evil good and good evil, who put darkness for light and light for darkness, who put bitter for sweet and sweet for bitter.

-No matter what lies, garbage, hatred and distortions they spew, the fact is that Charlie was speaking God's truth into their darkness.
+No matter what garbage, lies, hatred and distortions they spew, the fact is that Charlie was speaking God's truth into their darkness.

-Many Pastors and others in Christian circles are afraid to offend deceived people.
+Many Pastors and others in Christian circles are afraid to offend people, especially certain groups of people.
 They should fear God, not man.
-It's well past the time for all Believers to be clear, bold and unafraid when speaking the truth.
+It's well past the time for all Believers to be

 Here's what the Lord said to Ezekiel about being clear, bold and unafraid: